alexrainman/CarouselView/README.md

 	<Button Text="Remove me!"
 HeightRequest="40" Clicked="CLick me!"/>
 </StackLayout>
 ```

+If you are worried about label height you can use this gist:

 - Horizontal StackLayout doesn't works.
 Why?
 No idea :) You may use a multi-column Grid instead.